Introduction

 @tko/build.knockout

-data-bindstyle APIs used in classic Knockout. - Components and custom bindings The component system and binding extensibility remain core parts of the framework.
+data-bind="text: msg"and the same binding APIs - Components and custom bindings — the component system and binding extensibility

 What to read next